 The company’s founder, Oliver Chace, had previously worked for Samuel Slater, the man who founded the first successful American textile mill.
 Chase himself founded his first mill in 1806 and was 70 years old in 1839 when he created the Valley Falls Company.

 There’s not too much to say about the first 100 years of the company, other than that Chace had a good successful life and lived to the ripe old age of 82.
 In 1929, the Valley Falls Company merged with the Berkshire Cotton Manufacturing Company and became Berkshire Fine Spinning Associates.

 You can probably guess what happened next.
 In 1955, Berkshire Fine Spinning Associates merged with the Hathaway Manufacturing Company, and the newly formed company was named Berkshire Hathaway.

 At the time, the company had fifteen plants and employed 12,000 people, making $120 million every year.
 But within five years, half of the locations had been closed and a huge number of people lost their jobs.

-Enter Warren Buffett, the iconic all-American businessman.
-He started buying stock in the company, eventually buying enough to take control, but Berkshire Hathaway was struggling and the textile industry was on the decline.
+Warren Buffett, the iconic all-American businessman started buying stock in the company.
+Eventually, Buffett acquired enough stock to take control, but Berkshire Hathaway was struggling and the textile industry was on the decline.
 That’s why they turned to the insurance industry, although it wasn’t until 1985 that the final textile mill was shut down.